Nolan Williams Jr.: Selected works and performances

 Williams has composed, arranged or played music for dozens of albums in the gospel and jazz genres, including albums by Ed Wiley, Jr., Lamar Campbell, and Regina Belle.
 In 2008 he released InSpiration, an original album of worship music.

 In 2014, a recording of We Shall Overcome arranged by Williams and featuring mezzo-soprano Denyce Graves was among several works of art, including the poem A Brave and Startling Truth by Maya Angelou, were sent to space on the first test flight of the spacecraft Orion.

 In 2017, Williams premiered Hold Fast to Dreams, a commissioned work honoring the legacy of Philadelphia native and NASA astronaut Col. Guion S. Bluford Jr., inspired by the Langston Hughes poem, Dreams.

 In July 2018, Williams led a group of local choirs in performing the National Anthem at the 2018 Major League Baseball All Star Game at Nationals Park in Washington, D.C.

 In celebration of composer Leonard Bernstein's 100 birthday, Williams commissioned the re-working of Leonard Bernstein's Mass by four Philadelphia composers – Jay Fluellen, Ruth Naomi Floyd, Rollo Dilworth, and Evelyn Simpson.
 Williams tasked them to “collectively write a new version that expresses their faith or crisis of faith”.
 The new piece premiered at Philadelphia's Monumental Baptist Church in August 2018.

+Williams has served as music producer for Georgetown University’s annual “Let Freedom Ring” celebration, a Washington, D.C. concert honoring Martin Luther King Jr. The 2026 program was headlined by Common.
+For the program, Williams wrote “Just Like Selma,” a piece inspired by King’s statement that “the arc of the moral universe is long, but it bends toward justice.”